 You control the Lightstrip just as you would a regular Hue bulb.
 Pair it up to your Bridge, assign it a room and give it a name in the Hue app, and away you go.

-Actually, you control the base, which is attached to the power cable - that's the bit packing the Zigbee tech to talk to the Bridge.
+Actually, you control the base, which is attached to the power cable - that's the bit packing the radios to talk to the Bridge via Zigbee or your phone using Bluetooth.
 All of the Lightstrips you've connected are treated as one light within the app (and any extensions you subsequently make after pairing to your Philips Hue Bridge).

-Just like regular Hue apps you can control it with Alexa, Google Assistant, HomeKit, IFTTT, Works with Nest - the whole shebang - and it also, of course, works with Philips' native Hue controllers as well, such as the Tap Switch.
+Just like regular Hue apps you can control it with Alexa, Google Assistant, HomeKit, IFTTT and SmartThings - the whole shebang - and it also, of course, works with Philips' native Hue controllers as well, such as the Tap Switch.

 Third-party Hue Lightstrip accessories